 James Henshaw joined District in October 2005 as a District Representative.
-Jimmy was born and raised in Greene County.
+Jimmy was born & raised in Greene County.
 He received The Governor's Model Clean Water Farm Award in 1992.
 He spent 4 years in the Air Force before marrying his wife of 30 years, Gayle.
-His farm currently has beef cattle, although he has had hogs and sheep in the past.
-He has fenced all of the streams on the property he owns, and most of the streams on the land he rents.
-He is a past member of Culpeper SWCD board, Greene County School Board, Greene County Board of Supervisors and the Greene County Social Services board.
-Jimmy and his wife enjoy spending time with their 3 daughters and grand-children.
+His farm currently has beef cattle, although he has had hogs & sheep in the past.
+He has fenced all of the streams on the property he owns & most of the streams on the land he rents.
+He is a past member of Culpeper SWCD board, Greene County School Board, Greene County Board of Supervisors & the Greene County Social Services board.
+Jimmy & his wife enjoy spending time with their 3 daughters & grandchildren